saint-76/saint-76/Piano.md

 Hello!

-Within this project, you will be demostrating the use of FIR Filters and how to create Piano sounds from a breadboard circuit to an MSP432 microcontroller.
 This project was an implementation from a professor at CSUF and who is fluent in DSPs.
-For the following will be snippet from the project description and steps of what is needed to be done to complete the project.
+For the following will be snippets from the project description and steps of what is needed to be done to complete the project.
 By all means I am not taking credit for the project instructions and the creation of the project.
 I am just showing the way I have completed the project and my set of code for the completion of the project.
 This will also entitle you to create a circuit that I will not be showing as this is the sole purpose of the code
 I created to demonstrate the functionality of the project.